hmedrano81/MyHomeLab-k8s/02-METALLB/README.md

   - BGP: All machines in the cluster establish BGP peering sessions with nearby routers that you control, and tell those routers how to forward traffic to the service IPs.
 [MEtalLB in BGP mode](https://metallb.universe.tf/concepts/bgp/).

 ## Prerequisites

-- A Kubernetes cluster
+- A running Kubernetes cluster
-- `kubectl` command-line tool configured to communicate with your cluster
+- `kubectl` and `helm` command-line tool configured to communicate with your cluster
-- Helm installed on your local machine

 ## Conectivity Master and Worker Nodes